iluwatar/java-design-patterns/guarded-suspension/README.md

 > In concurrent programming, Guarded Suspension manages operations requiring a lock and a precondition, delaying execution until the precondition is met.

 **Programmatic Example**

+The GuardedQueue class in Java showcases concurrent programming using the Guarded Suspension pattern.
+It includes synchronized methods that manage thread management and synchronization, demonstrating how threads wait for the right conditions to execute.

 The `GuardedQueue` class demonstrates the Guarded Suspension pattern by encapsulating a queue and providing two synchronized methods, `get` and `put`.
 The `get` method waits if the queue is empty, while the `put` method adds an item to the queue and notifies any waiting threads.